Judy Horacek: Illustration

-She illustrated Mem Fox's non-fiction book, Reading Magic, and in 2004 she illustrated her first children's book, Mem Fox's Where Is the Green Sheep?.
+She illustrated Mem Fox's non-fiction book, Reading Magic, and in 2004 she and Mem Fox collaborated on Where Is the Green Sheep?, Judy's first picture book.
 It was shortlisted for several book awards, and in 2005 won the Children's Book Council of Australia Book of the Year – Early Childhood Award and the 2005 Speech Pathology Australia Award.
-She has since started writing her own children's books, the first being The Story of GROWL (2007), followed by "These are My Hands" (2008), "These are My Feet" (2009) and "Yellow is my favourite colour".
+Fox and Horacek collaborated on five other picture books, Goodnight, Sleep Tight (2013), This & That (2015), Ducks Away (2016), Bonnie & Ben Rhyme Again (2018) and Meerkat Mayhem (2024).
+She written her own children's books, the first being The Story of GROWL (2007), followed by "These are My Hands" (2008), "These are My Feet" (2009) and "Yellow is my favourite colour", as well as a series of reimagined nursery rhymes including Hey Diddle Diddle (2024) and Hickory Dickory Dock (2025).

-Where is the Green Sheep? was published both in Australia and the USA in 2004 and has been translated into Spanish, Korean, simple Chinese, Hebrew, Krzg and two Australian Indigenous languages, Pitjantjatjara and Kriol.
+Where is the Green Sheep? was published both in Australia and the USA in 2004 and has been translated into Spanish, Korean, simple Chinese, Hebrew, Krzg.
+The Indigenous Literacy Foundation has published it in three Australian Indigenous languages, Pitjantjatjara, Kriol and Kunwinjku.

 In 2024 Penguin Random House released a special edition of Where is the Green Sheep? with a gold foil cover.
 Additionally, the Royal Australian Mint produced a commemorative 20 cent coin with a Horacek illustration derived from the original book.